 #2 An Outdoor Kitchen From a Kit

 Modular kits can be customized somewhat for your backyard.
-Prefabricated and modular options run $4,000 to $10,000, according to Family Handyman.
+Prefabricated and modular options range widely from $2,000 to $15,000, according to Family Handyman.
 They offer some extras, but mostly include a grill or a barbecue island and countertops.

 The galley-inspired layout here also does double duty by adding privacy.
 (Keep in mind the cool outdoor sink requires additional plumbing, which will increase the cost.)